14 November 2018

 Whilst consolidation is clearly not going to be appropriate for all schemes, I for one will be keeping a close eye on how this market develops over the coming weeks and months, particularly when/if we see the first transfer to a consolidator occur.
 It will also be interesting to see whether other providers come into the market once it becomes clearer how such vehicles will be regulated.
 We expect the DWP to issue its consultation paper on consolidation later this month.

-In the meantime, if you want to learn more about DB consolidators you can listen to our recent roundtable discussion, read about them in our Accounting for Pensions 2018 - Autumn report, (as well as other current issues that corporates should be considering now) or contact Gordon Watchorn, or myself Sam Jenkins.
+In the meantime, if you want to learn more about DB consolidators you can read about them in our Accounting for Pensions 2018 - Autumn report, (as well as other current issues that corporates should be considering now) or contact Gordon Watchorn, or myself Sam Jenkins.